Napanee Fair

 Section:

-1. A painted rock of a snowman (up to a maximum of 4"x4")
+1. A painted rock of your favourite bug (up to a maximum of 4"x4")

-3. A paper plate tambourine, rainbow themed and can make noise inside or out.
+3. A paper plate tambourine, with a creative band name on the front, can make noise inside or out.

-9. Make a creature out of Lego using only 3 colours maximum 6"x6".
+9. Make a vehicle out of Lego using only 4 colours, can use wheels or wings maximum size 8" long.

 Ages 8-12